hartzka/CategApp/documentation/documentation.md

 Linting frontend: `npm run eslint`

-To run only frontend locally, run `npm start` in folder `frontend/`.
+To run only frontend locally, run `npm start` in `frontend/`.
 Frontend will run locally on port `3000`.

 Deploying to heroku: `npm run deploy:full` or `npm run deploy` or `git push heroku master`